jinaga/BlogMaui/script/README.md

 You'll upload this CSR to Apple via the script below.

-## Create a distribution certificate
+### Create a distribution certificate

 Run the Python script `apple-distribution-certificate.py` to upload the CSR to Apple and create a distribution certificate.

 ```bash
 python apple-distribution-certificate.py
 ```

+This script outputs the certificate ID.
+Save this ID as you will need it later.

 Convert the downloaded `distribution.cer` file to a `distribution.pem` file: